seansovine/numerical_examples/cpp_matrix/README.md

 Here are some early decisions that have shaped the design:

 - Each matrix instance has constant shape.
-  - This means we should be checking the shape in copy and move constructors.
 - Operations return new objects.
-  - This is necessary for matrix-matrix or matrix-vector products; it seems natural for scalar.
+  - This is necessary for arbitrary matrix-matrix or matrix-vector products; it seems natural for scalar.
-  - Eventually we can implement lazy evaluation of these.
+  - Eventually we can implement a basic lazy evaluation scheme for these.

 ## To Do